theThousandSonsArchivalProject/theThousandSonsArchivalProject.github.io/README.md

-# the Thousand Sons Archival Project
+# The Thousand Sons Archival Project

 A backup archive on the fan-based Chinese translations of the Thouand Sons' stories.
 Magnus, Ahriman, Ctesias, Arvida, and more...